QLTS for US Attorneys

-In order to be eligible to take the QLTS assessments, you must be a qualified attorney in one or more of the following states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New York State, North California, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, Washington State and Wisconsin.
+In order to be eligible to take the QLTS assessments, you must be a qualified attorney in one or more of the following states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York State, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, Washington DC, Washington State and Wisconsin.

 In addition, before taking the assessments, you must obtain a QLTS Certificate of Eligibility from the SRA.
 This certificate simply confirms that the you are competent to practice law in your state and have no criminal record, disciplinary actions or other problems related to your background.
 The criteria for obtaining this certificate are not demanding, so most candidates commence their studies and at the same time apply for their Certificate of Eligibility.